daniel-diaz-ucl/Pseudo-Random-List-Generator/README.rst

 range of experiments in the behavioral sciences (neuroscience, psychology, psychophysics, linguistics...).

-This is a critical feature in **psycholinguistics** experiments now available: sorting on the fly the stimuli from the input list before any of them is presented whilst avoiding repetitions.
+This is a critical feature in **psycholinguistics** experiments and it is now available: sorting on the fly the stimuli from the input list before any of them is presented whilst avoiding repetitions.
 The researcher usually needs to show the stimuli in a randomised order but must not allow **consecutive trials of the same